 I own no physical chains, but I don’t know that I can say I live a life without chains.

 My career has been a chain of sorts.
-Even working on a part-time basis keeps my family and me from living the dream of traveling for months at a time.
-The pager I carry is an invisible tether that draws tight when I’m 20 minutes from the hospital.
+Even working on a part-time basis kept my family and me from living the dream of traveling for months at a time.
+The pager I carried was an invisible tether that drew tight if I was approaching a distance 20 minutes away from the hospital.

-As far as chains go, the job has been a great one to have.
-After all, the 13 years of work as a physician post-residency are what afforded me the key that is financial independence, allowing us to break free of this particular chain when we’re good and ready.
+As far as chains go, the job was a great one to have.
+After all, the 13 years of work as a physician post-residency are what afforded me the key that is financial independence, allowing us to break free of this particular chain.

 Another chain that has taken center stage in my life are the objects we’ve accumulated over the years.
 I think we spend the first twenty-some years of your lives wishing we could have things, the next twenty years obtaining them, and the rest of our lives slowly getting rid of them.

 It’s not quite like that, but as much as I want to embrace minimalism, I find it hard to get rid of stuff that I might want to use in the future, even if I don’t have a need for it right now.